Express Emotions with Creativity for Kids | Ways to Calm Your Preschooler

 Tape Resist Painting

-Tape Resist Painting Use painter’s tape to make geometric shapes on paper before inviting the child to paint.
+Use painter’s tape to make geometric shapes on paper before inviting the child to paint.
 Meticulous kids might like to create separate pictures and shapes inside each tape line.
 Other kids might enjoy globbing on the paint and watching the shapes that are made when the tape is removed.

 This is great for kids who are feeling out of control.
 Anxious kids seek out limits and lines and this emotion can be expressed through tape resist painting.